 b.2) 2nd Scientific Progress Report until the 20th day of the 34th month of the grant.

-b.3) Final Scientific Report until the 20th day after the 48th month of the grant.
+b.4) Final Scientific Report until the 20th day after the 60th month of the grant.

-c) Eventual balances will be automatically cancelled on the very date stipulated in the Grant Contract to be the end of the project.
+c) Eventual balances will be automatically cancelled on the very date stipulated in the Grant Term to be the end of the project.

-d) It is suggested that the Final Scientific Report and every (annual) Scientific Progress Reports be written according to the model in the Formatting Manual for Scientific Reports (annual).
+d) It is suggested that the Final Scientific Report and every Scientific Progress Reports be written according to the model in the Formatting Manual for Scientific Reports.

-12.1) Guidelines for a Young Investigator Fellowship complementary to a Young Investigator Award Grant.
+12.2) Guidelines for a Young Investigator Fellowship linked to an Young Investigator Grant.

 a) If the Grant includes a Young Investigator Fellowship, the Scientific Progress Report of the Grant will also be considered as the Scientific Progress Report of the Fellowship.
 An identical copy of the Scientific Progress Report must be attached to the corresponding Fellowship Grant process at SAGe.

-a.1) If the fellowship holder has benefitted from the Resolution CS n.º 09/2008, the Scientific Progress Report must also describe the extra-fellowship activities developed in the period, including the working hours.
+a.1) If the fellowship holder has benefitted from the Resolution PR n.
+05/2012, the Scientific Progress Report must also describe the extra-fellowship activities developed in the period, including the working hours.

 a.1.i.
 In case of remunerated activities, a financial statement from the paying source must be attached, specifying the nature of the services provided, the number of working hours per week, the duration of the service and the amount received, for tracking purposes.